Comparisons / AutoGen vs Haystack

 AutoGen vs Haystack: Which Agent Framework to Use?

-AutoGen autogen by microsoft models agents as conversableagents that chat with each other.
-Haystack haystack by deepset is a framework for building nlp and llm pipelines.
-Here is how they compare — and what the same patterns look like in plain Python.
+AutoGen by Microsoft models agents as ConversableAgents that chat with each other.
+Haystack by deepset is a framework for building NLP and LLM pipelines.
+Here is how they compare — paradigm, ecosystem, and the use cases each one is actually built for.

 By the numbers